Top 5 easy bread recipes

 This lightly sweetened easy-bake bread is a great way to use up any seeds, nuts or flavourings.
 Use a wooden spoon to combine bread flour, yeast, salt and a tablespoon of honey, then knead for 10 minutes.
 Turn the dough into an oiled bread tin and put in a warm place until the bread fills the tin.
 Bake for 30-35 minutes until golden.

-5) Rye bread
+5. Rye bread

 For a loaf with bolder flavour, try our hearty rye bread recipe.
 Feel free to experiment with the ratio of rye flour to white flour.
-Rye contains less gluten than white flour so the dough will not feel as springy as a conventional white loaf.
+Rye contains less gluten than white flour, so the dough will not feel as springy as a conventional white loaf.
 Once you've made your dough, leave to rise in a warm place until doubled in size.
-Slash a few incisions on an angle then bake until dark brown and hollow sounding when tapped.
+Slash a few incisions on an angle, then bake until dark brown and hollow-sounding when tapped.

 Enjoyed these bread recipes?
-See more inspiration...
+Find more inspiration below

 Top 10 ways to use up leftover bread